stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ![](../04_analysis/plot_relative_genomewide_coverage_allsamples.png)

-- originally made these plots to determine re
+- originally made these plots to determine relative coverage of X to autosomes, but figured it'd be better simply to calculate the ratio and plot it, so I have dont that in the next section.

 ```bash